usbpc/AudiblePodcastFeed/docs/REVERSE_PROXY.md

 - "--certificatesresolvers.letsencrypt.acme.storage=/letsencrypt/acme.json"
 ```

-Traefik is further configured by the labels on the `audible-podcasts` service.
+Traefik is further configured by labels on the `audible-podcasts` service.
 One **Traefik service** named `audible-podcasts-service` is configured:
 ```
 - "traefik.http.services.audible-podcasts-service.loadbalancer.server.port=8080"
 ```
-The *Traefik service* `audible-podcasts-service` tells Treafik to connect to the
+The `audible-podcasts-service` *Traefik service* tells Treafik to connect to the
 `audible-podcasts` service on port 8080.

-Two **Traefik routers** are configured to use the *Traefik service*
+Two **Traefik routers** are configured to use the `audible-podcasts-service`
-`audible-podcasts-service`:
+*Traefik service*:
 * the *Treafik router* named `audible-podcasts-router` for the
 unauthenticated endpoint:
 ```